Galaxy Clustering with LSST: Effects of Number Count Bias from Blending: Analysis Framework

 \subsection{Matching truth and observed catalogs}

 The information of which photon was emitted by which source is not propagated through to the simulated images, and therefore there is no straightforward way to determine which truth objects were blended together into a single detection.
 As a consequence, we match objects in the observed catalog to objects in the truth catalog by selecting the truth object closest in $r$-band magnitude within a given radius $R_{\rm{max}}$, making the assumption that only objects within $R_{\rm{max}}$ will likely be blended.
 We match in the $r$ band because it is the deepest photometric band.
 The radius size $R_{\rm{max}}=1''$ is chosen to be approximately the size of the typical point-spread function (PSF) of LSST images \citep[estimated to be approximately $0.7''$ for the $r$ band,][]{2019ApJ...873..111I}.
-We select galaxies with an observed magnitude of $i<24.1$, which follows the LSST Y1 Gold sample magnitude cut as specified in the DESC SRD.
-We also require the selected objects to be measured as extended in each one of the \textit{g, r, i,} and \textit{z} bands (\texttt{<band>\_base\_ClassificationExtendedness\_value} $> 0.5$), which removes the majority of bright stars that are incorrectly identified as galaxies by a simple \texttt{extendedness} cut.
+We select our galaxy sample to have an observed magnitude of $i<24.1$ (which follows the LSST Y1 Gold sample magnitude cut as specified in the DESC SRD) and to be extended in each one of the \textit{g, r, i,} and \textit{z} bands (\texttt{<band>\_base\_ClassificationExtendedness\_value} $> 0.5$).
+Due to this second requirement, some compact galaxies may be misclassified as stars and be incorrectly removed from the sample.
+The number of removed galaxies is $1.4\,\%$ of the total number of observed galaxies in our main analysis.
+We also check the number of stars that are misclassified as galaxies: these objects make up $1.2\,\%$ of our observed sample.
+However, our fiducial analysis involves tomographic binning on the true redshift of objects, which will remove all of these misclassified stars.
+Star-galaxy misclassifications are therefore unlikely to introduce a bias to our results.

 Figure \ref{fig:distance} shows that nearly 100\,\% of our selected observed objects in DC2 are within $0.4''$ from their best truth match, suggesting that the pipeline adequately distinguishes between centroid separations greater than $1''$—if not, we would expect to see more matches at larger radii. $R_{\rm{max}}=1''$ is therefore a conservative choice of matching radius.
 Figure \ref{fig:distance} also shows that over 95\,\% of our observed objects are within 0.25 magnitudes of their best match in the truth catalog, providing further evidence for the reliability of our matching process.